HGO Success Stories

 HGO SUCCESS STORIES

 We value all of the artists who sing with us and are delighted that so many refer us to their friends and colleagues as a company that really supports and guides young singers.
-Many of our singers go on to have fabulous solo careers and we are happy to have played our part in their journeys.
+Many of our singers go on to have fabulous solo careers and we are thrilled to have played our part in their journeys.
 Below is just a small selection of the success stories of our recent alumni….